AQIU20/Exercise1/README.md

 # Exercises 2024
-From neil at University of Bristol for COMSM1201
+From Neil at University of Bristol for COMSM1201